amita-kapoor/Software-Engineer-Interview-Questions/README.md

 ## Graphs
 One of the most common data structure that is asked in interviews.
 It is otherwise as well very useful in analyzing networks, data organization and as my M.Sc thesis ( https://www.researchgate.net/publication/281294552_Interpretive_structural_modeling_based_knowledge_representation) tries to prove acn be also used for Knowledge Representation.

-The code __graphs_as_dictionary.py__ gives a dictionary reprentation of graphs. it can useful for graphs without weighted edges. the implementation given is for undirected graph, but can be modified to directed graphs as well.
+The code __graphs_as_dictionary.py__ gives a dictionary reprsentation of graphs. it can useful for graphs without weighted edges. the implementation given is for undirected graph, but can be modified to directed graphs as well.